[Editor’s Note: This story originally appeared on March 2018 but has since been updated and republished to reflect new developments.]

 “Strong broad order momentum, a large Patriot backlog, and untapped financial firepower give RTN extended EPS and cash flow per share growth potential” cheers five-star Cowen & Co. analyst Cai Rumohr.
 He notes that the Harpoon replacement missile bid, a massive $8 billion opportunity, could be decided as soon as fall 2018.

-With a strong outlook for 2018 and the subsequent years, RTN has received seven buy ratings from the best analysts in the last three months.
-In this same period, only one analyst has decided to stay on the sidelines.
-The average analyst price target indicates 9% upside potential from the current share price.
+With a strong outlook for 2018 and the subsequent years, RTN has received four buy ratings from the best analysts in the last three months.
+In this same period, two analysts have remained on the sidelines.
+The average analyst price target indicates 27% upside potential from the current share price.

 Key growth drivers to keep a close watch on include rural/cross-border/cloud/logistics.
-For example AliCloud (Alibaba’s answer to Amazon Web Services) revenue is soaring with triple-digit y/y growth.
+For example, AliCloud (Alibaba’s answer to Amazon Web Services) revenue is soaring with triple-digit year-over-year growth.

-Skechers USA Inc (NYSE:SKX) is primed for significant expansion.
+Skechers (NYSE:SKX) is primed for significant expansion.
 Even after a 60% rise last year, the company remains notably undervalued compared to its athletic retail peers.
-Top Susquehanna analyst Sam Poser recently reiterated a target of $40.
-The new target indicates a further 34% upside from the current share price.
+Top Susquehanna analyst Sam Poser recently reiterated a target of $29.
+The new target indicates a further near-20% upside from the current share price.

 Following a blowout fourth-quarter earnings report, Poser is confident that the stock’s solid momentum is here to stay.
 “Another significant earnings beat reinforces our belief that SKX is at the beginning of a multiyear run of superior earnings growth and outsized investor returns,” he said.